Recent Adjustment in Graduate Student Travel Assistance Award Policy

 - mini courses

-- A completed application including the certification of eligibility to receive funding as a U.S. citizen or a citizen of another country who is lawfully present in the U.S.;
+- A completed online application including the certification of eligibility to receive funding as a U.S. citizen or a citizen of another country who is lawfully present in the U.S.; certification is done on the application.

-- A single-page statement about the value of the meeting and presentation to your professional development as well as to the mission of your department or research lab.
+- A single-page statement about the value of the meeting and presentation to your professional development as well as to the mission of your department or research lab; type or copy and paste to the application.

 Coordinators: Because travel requests in recent years have far exceeded funds available, The Yuput requests departments or research units that can afford to support graduate student travel entirely on their own funds do so.

-Effective July 1, 2013: When completing any reimbursements for awarded students, they must be sent to the Yuput for signature approval.
-Any received by Travel Accounting without Yuput signature will not be processed and will result in a delay.
+Effective July 1, 2013: When completing any reimbursements (early or final) for awarded students, they must be sent to The Yuput for authorized signature approval.
+Any reimbursement request received by Travel Accounting without The Yuput authorized signature will not be processed and returned to the Department, this could cause reimbursement delays.

 Forfeiture of Award: Funds awarded may only be used to pay for expenses directly related to the graduate student’s travel and registration.
 The Yuput has the right to rescind the award if the graduate student cancels, does not attend, or fails to meet GSTAA qualifications.
 Refer to the award letter for the terms of the award.